 Figure 6.2-4: Architecture for enabling edge applications - reference points representation

 The EDN is a local Data Network.
 EAS(s) and the EES are contained within the EDN.
 The ECS provides configurations related to the EES, including details of the EDN hosting the EES.
+ECS-ER (edge repository) stores and maintains up to date information about edge deployments of the federation.
 The UE contains AC(s) and the EEC.
 The EAS(s), the EES and the ECS can interact with the 3GPP Core Network.
 When SEAL notification management service is used, the EES and the ECS interacts with the SEAL notification management server and the SEAL EEC interacts with SEAL Notification management client.